kawaicheung/book-on-naming-things/manuscript/0_C_WhyDoesNamingMatter.md

 ---

-*A quick note: All of the examples I discuss are written in Microsoft's C# language and use object-oriented principles.
+***A quick note:** All of the examples I'll discuss are written in Microsoft's C# language and use object-oriented principles.
 But, those are tangential details.
 Regardless of what language or style of programming you use, it's the though-process that I hope you take away from each example.*